Nafis71/DoctorBabu/README.md

 + Users can take consultations through video call
 + Users can make consultation appointments through the app
 + App will let users know about their pending appointment
-+ Aritificaial Intelligence based Disease prediction using only symptoms and doctor suggestion based on predicted disease
++ Aritificaial Intelligence based disease prediction using only symptoms and doctor suggestion based on predicted disease
 + Users will be able to purchase medicine from the app
 + Users can also purchase medication via uploading their prescription as pdf/image file
 + Users will be able to set medication reminder through the app